mrterranova/Cowboy_Trivial_Trivia/README.md

 * Used css properties to hide overflow of images, also added css animations to the bottom.

 * Includes the use of music in assignment.
+    -   credits: "The Theme to the Good, the Bad, and the Ugly"